mreveil/seing/README.md

 This program is free and open-source software distributed under the terms of the GNU GPL version 3 (or later) which can be found here: www.gnu.org/licenses/gpl-3.0.en.html

-Please note SEING is provided WITHOUT WARRANTY OF ANY KIND, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
+Please note that SEING is provided WITHOUT WARRANTY OF ANY KIND, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
 Please see the full terms of the GNU GPL license for more details.